wdi-sg/gitbook-2019/10-react/react-webpack/readme.md

 ### pairing exercise
-Clone the starter code repo and
+Clone the starter code repo and add one component into the app:

+  - create a folder in the app for the component in `/components`
+  - add the component jsx file
+  - import it in another component to use it

+#### further
+Add CSS to the component